joshbegley/nyt-latest/README.md

 `The Nottingham Forest striker is in an induced coma following an incident in Sunday's game against Leicester City`\
 https://nytimes.com/athletic/6355242/2025/05/14/taiwo-awoniyi-nottingham-forest-coma/

-**Pacers are making people believe in them as they head back to Eastern Conference finals**\
+**Pacers are making people believe in them as they had back to Eastern Conference finals**\
 `Indiana closed out a dominant series against the top-seeded Cavaliers in Game 5.
 "It’s a special feeling," Tyrese Haliburton said.`\
 https://nytimes.com/athletic/6355043/2025/05/14/pacers-playoffs-game-5-cavs-haliburton/